 "My parents or guardians were God-given gifts since they accepted my condition and provided me with all basic needs, particularly protective clothing from harsh weather like sunscreen lotions" (SS-F).

-The LWA usually requires extra care and are more expensive because parents or guardians must buy protective clothing and sunscreen lotions were unaccommodating the LWA.
-The extracts of two participants could illustrate these.
+The LWA usually requires extra care and are more expensive because parents or guardians must buy protective clothing and sunscreen lotions.

 Insufficient safety provisions